 Drone.
 The Drone or UAV is designed to perform field tasks such as documentation, coordination, exploration, prospecting, communication, inspection and observation.
 It stands out for its great capacity of load allowing to mount professional cameras for FULL HD recording.
 Other outstanding aspects of this equipment is its wide autonomy as well as the possibility to fly in adverse atmospheric conditions.
 With a weight of 4,3 Kg, it can transport up to 1,2 Kg.
-Its flight range is 50 minutes and the activity temperature is dragged by a conventional vehicle or by a accessibility.
-The 600 MHz antenna has 12 V dipoles at a spacing of 8 cm which to reach areas with between -20° and + 45°C, with a maximum flight height of 500m.
+Its flight range is 50 minutes and the activity temperature is between -20° and + 45°C, with a maximum flight height of 500m.
 Its modes of flight are RC, GPS and Waypoints and it supports winds of up to 10-13m/s.
+Up to now, it has been used in archaeological documentation using videos, orthophotos and digital elevation models, as well as in the environmental study of erosive processes when equipped with the multispectral camera.